Ergberg/table-string/README.md

 ![flatten](/images/flatten1.png)

-With `flatten`, it is also possible to use `tabelString` results as values in `tableString` tables 😏
+With `flatten`, it is also possible to use `tableString` results as values in `tableString` tables 😏

 ![flatten](/images/flatten2.png)

+The `flatten` function provides no special treatment for ANSI color escapes.
+There are no mechanisms to continue open color settings across tables rows.
+It is recommended to close/reset all color codes before newlines.

 ## Configuration